Oichkatzelesfrettschen/lites/docs/security.md

 ```

 `ks_generate_key` creates a random symmetric key and writes it to the specified
-file.  `ks_encrypt` and `ks_decrypt` now use AES‑128 in CTR mode when the
+file.  `ks_encrypt` and `ks_decrypt` always use AES‑128 in CTR mode.
+When the
-OpenSSL library is available.
-If OpenSSL is not found at compile time, the
+OpenSSL library is available the implementation relies on it; otherwise a small
-functions fall back to the original XOR transformation.
-The AES path provides
-real confidentiality whereas the fallback remains a toy example.
+built‑in AES routine is used.
+Either path provides real confidentiality.

 ## Enclave